 When designing a Fynbos garden, it is important to remember that plants have developed over millennia to occupy a unique niche, especially in bio-diverse communities like Fynbos.
 Certain plants prefer full sun, others only shady, wet environments.
 Others must be pruned after yearly flowering to mimic the destruction a natural Fynbos fire would inflict.
 In the wild, Fynbos naturally burns from wildfires every 3 to 15 years, which encourages a healthy plant community.

 Wind is important to consider as well.
 In the Western Cape, our prevailing winds come from the North and the South East.
 These winds bring rain, sometimes very dry heat, and salt from the sea spray along the coast.
 If your garden is very sheltered, you can grow a wider range of plants more successfully.

 However, very windy gardens around the Cape Town coast, like Clifton, Muizenberg, etc., that also experience a lot of salt and sea mist need to use plants adapted to these conditions, of which there are luckily many.

 What soil type do you need for a Fynbos Garden?

 The soil in your garden is probably the most important element of a successful Fynbos garden.
 The soil must be slightly acidic and somewhat sandy or free-draining.
-Clay soil is not going to work for a Fynbos garden unless you are able to alter its sticky structure through the addition of a lot of lime and larger organic particles of matter.
-Fynbos also is fussy about rich soil, preferring impoverished soils without a lot of minerals.
-Rich inorganic fertilisers do more harm than good and one should rather switch to organic fertilisers such as Bounceback and Seagrow if your plants need a boost.
+Clay soil will not work for a Fynbos garden unless you can alter its sticky structure by adding a lot of lime and larger organic particles of matter.
+Fynbos is also fussy about rich soil, preferring impoverished soils without many minerals.
+Rich inorganic fertilisers do more harm than good, and one should rather switch to organic fertilisers such as Bounceback and Seagrow if your plants need a boost.